-BittWare RFX cards ship with an application that converts between analog data and timestamped, VITA-49.2 packets.
+BittWare RFX cards ship with a reference application that converts between analog data and timestamped, VITA-49.2 packets.
 It works in both ADC and DAC directions.
-The application also transfers raw data between the RFSoC and the ARM memory or eMMC.
+The application also transfers raw data to and from ARM memory.

 The RFSoC's ARM Processing System runs Linux and acts as a control plane.
 More specifically, BittWare has integrated card management functions through customized Linux drivers.
 BittWare has also ported AMD's RF Tool application, a socket library that configures an RFSoC chip.
 Above both Linux and RF Tool, BittWare provides its own RFUtils commands and examples.
 RFUtils can generate synthetic waveforms as well as load and stream waveforms from files.
 All of this is fully supported by BittWare, and we provide source code.